arnabwahid/octopress-classic/README.md

 # Octopress Classic Theme for WordPress
-A port of the octopress classic theme to WordPress
+The Octopress Classic Theme Ported to WordPress
 ---

 ### Why use this theme?